voschezang/coding-handbook/management/management-principles.md

 This *subject* can be framed as a [theoretical system](../systems/systems-management.md).
 It's the job of a manager to ensure that the system achieves it purpose - both now and in the future.
 This is contingent on the environment of the system.
 An understanding of the purpose of a system is a pre-requisite.

 See also [organization-structure](../systems/structure.md), [systems-management](../systems/systems-management.md) and [change-management](change-management.md).

-**Anti-pattern**

-- Take a component out of a system, fix it, and put it back.